ProfiPoint/minecraft-excel/README.md

 4. **Insert Modules and Class Modules:**
    - In the VBA editor, you'll see a project explorer on the left.
    - Right-click on your Excel file in the project explorer.
-   - Choose "Import File" and manually add the following files into the Macros:
+   - Choose "Import File" and manually add the following from `vba-version` files into the Macros:

      - `.bas` files: These are module files.
      - `.cls` files: These are class module files.